andrewmccullough/RedditKeepIt/README.md

 ## Let's try it out.

-Using Reddit KeepIt is pretty simple.
+Using Reddit, KeepIt is pretty simple.
 Now that you've filled out product, personal, and payment information, you can just navigate to KeepIt's directory in the Terminal and run this command.

 `python3 KeepIt.py`